Midtrans/advanced-faq-site/faq-general.md

 It is **not recommended to set expiry below 15 minutes**, because Midtrans' expiry scheduler only reliably expire transaction with 15 minutes or more expiry.
 If merchant want the transaction to expire less than 15 minutes, they can utilize API [cancel](https://api-docs.midtrans.com/#cancel-transaction) or [expire](https://api-docs.midtrans.com/#expire-transaction) instead.
 Which merchant can trigger at anytime on a `pending` transaction.

-### Can merchant retrieve/store GOPAY deeplink url in mobile app?
+### Can merchant retrieve/store Gopay deeplink url in mobile app?
 For Snap payment product:
 Payment UI is managed by Midtrans
-- If merchant are using Snap.js or redirect_url to display transaction, the GOPAY deeplink/QR url is currently not retrievable from merchant side.
+- If merchant are using Snap.js or redirect_url to display transaction, the Gopay deeplink/QR url is currently not retrievable from merchant side.
 - If merchant are using Midtrans Mobile SDK (native Android/iOS), deeplink are retrievable using the SDK.

 For Core API payment product:
 Integration is API based, so deeplink/QR url can be retrieved by merchant directly as API response and can be stored by merchant however they like.

-### Why is customer GOPAY is deducted while the transaction is recorded as failure/expire on Midtrans Dashboard?
+### Why is customer Gopay deducted while the transaction recorded as failure/expire on Midtrans Dashboard?
-In the case of GOPAY system already deduct customer’s GOPAY but having technical issues that result in failure to notify Midtrans (and Merchant) about the transaction status, GOPAY system will auto-sync transaction on their end by refunding the payment.
-This mechanism intended to sync up transaction status between Merchant-Midtrans-GOPAY to failure state.
-Merchant can always refer to status on Midtrans, as accurate/final status.
-Merchant may advise customer to re-check their GOPAY balance periodically to ensure that their balance is refunded, as the refund can be instant or might take a while depends on GOPAY internal process.
-If customers still does not receive any refund, Merchant can email bizops[at]midtrans.com with following information: Order ID, Transaction date, Gross amount
+In the very rare case of Gopay system already deduct customer’s Gopay but having technical issues that result in failure to notify Midtrans (and Merchant) about the transaction status, Gopay system will auto-sync transaction on their end by refunding the payment.
+This mechanism intended to sync up transaction status between Merchant-Midtrans-Gopay to failure state.
+Merchant can always refer to status on Midtrans, as the most accurate (and final) status.
+Merchant may advise customer to re-check their Gopay balance periodically to ensure that their balance is refunded, as the refund can be instant or might take a while depends on Gopay internal process.
+If customers still does not receive any refund, Merchant can email bizops[at]midtrans.com with following information: Order ID, Transaction date, Gross amount.

+If the customer wish to proceed transaction, please create new transaction.

 ### How to use Core API **register card** endpoint from frontend?
 Please follow [this demo](https://gist.githack.com/rizdaprasetya/cecce986cb3c71ca0ec1a404d3063105/raw/4fadc5e425b4ddc770a005e33383fd1a8e481134/index.html ':include :type=iframe width=100% height=400px')